zeruhur/cosmiccreatures/docs/oracle_of_the_tides.md

 ### Oracle of the Tides

-7 HP, 2 Armor, X STR, X DEX, X WIL, Telepathic Abilities (foreseeing future, illusion manipulation)
+3 HP, 0 Armor, 8 STR, 12 DEX, 14 WIL

-- Aquatic Being with Telepathic Gifts
+- Aquatic being with telepathic gifts.
-- Foresight: Capable of glimpsing into future events through telepathy.
+- Capable of glimpsing into future events through telepathy.
-- Illusory Influence: Can manipulate minds through telepathic illusions, affecting perception and thoughts.
+- Can manipulate minds through telepathic illusions, affecting perception and thoughts.